dimmyvi/tigress-threat-model/draft-lassey-tigress-threat-model.md

 * Allow a sender and a recipient to perform multiple round trip communications within a limited time frame

+* In case when multiple round trip communications happen through the relay server, allow mechanism of binding a sender and receiver devices to the mailbox for the time of exchange.
+A second receiver device shall not be able to overwrite the content already updated by a first receiver device.

 * Not require that both the sender and recipient have connectivity to the relay server at the same time